 What the diagnostic is actually reading

-The tool does not treat performance as a single output number.
+The instrument does not treat performance as a single output number.
 It reads the institutional condition beneath visible results: whether leadership intent translates into execution, whether decisions hold once made, whether confidence in the system is weakening, whether performance degrades under pressure, and whether the institution is increasingly borrowing performance from compensatory effort rather than generating it through sound underlying conditions.

 Diagnostic reading model

-The tool is built to detect four recurring institutional risk patterns
+Four recurring institutional risk patterns

 The live diagnostic adapts its question path around these signals and reads them differently across operational, managerial, and executive perspectives.